Anyrainel/cpp-algo-snippets/README.md

 	- `bigint`: struct `bigint` for high precision arithmetic (*bigint*)
 	- `orderedset`: declaration of `ordered_set` using pb\_ds (*ordered_set*)

 Note that many snippets rely on some basic typdef or basic snippets, but they are very easy to understand with compiler message.
 There are certainly more algorithms worth adding.
 I will continue to finish it.
-I believe now it could serve as a decent helper already. `include` and `main` are used as triggers, and both of the snippets are considered essential to me, be sure to change it if you don't need.
+I believe now it could serve as a decent helper already.

 ### More words